wirshingh/fastQC-raw-reads-hydra-loop/README.md

 After the '=' copy the full path to the base directory.
 This is the directory where the output directory will be copied, and where the job file can be placed.

-After the job is edited save it as 'fastqc_loop.job' and run the job on hydra (qsub fastp_loop.job).
+After the job is edited save it as 'fastqc_raw_loop.job' and run the job on hydra (qsub fastqc_raw_loop.job).